rdiaz02/EvAM-Tools/README.md

 ### docker   [FIXME: Pablo writes this](#)
 ### evamtools
 The R package itself with standard organization.
 Directories and files under inst:
   * shiny-examples: code for the shiny application.
 The application consists on two main files: server.R (that controls the logic) and ui.R (includes all the interface).
+There are two main files for the applications: server.R (with the logic) and ui.R (with the front-end).
+There are two additional folders: assets (with files for the landing page) and test_shiny_app (with Selenium tests for the app and testing related files).
 [FIXME: Pablo writes this](#) Explicar los subdirectorios y ficheros principales.
   * miscell/Using_OncoSimulR_to_get_accessible_genotypes_trans_mats.tex: explanation of using OncoSimulR to check transition matrices, the equivalence of lambdas to terms in fitness expressions, and interpretation of the lambdas for HESBCN with OR and XOR.
   * miscell/examples: examples referred to from other files (for example, from the former tex file).
   * miscell/tests-sample_genotypes_from_trm: output of tests that were run to verify the code for sampling genotypes from the transition rate matrices.
 We compared the output of our code with that from the code of the original authors (MHN, MCCBN) for a large set of cases.